Equilibria Reaches Self Reported Market Cap of $3.58 Million (XEQ)

-Equilibria (XEQ) traded 1.8% higher against the U.S. dollar during the twenty-four hour period ending at 17:00 PM E.T. on September 18th.
-Equilibria has a market cap of $3.58 million and $9,177.00 worth of Equilibria was traded on exchanges in the last 24 hours.
-One Equilibria coin can now be bought for $0.0642 or 0.00000319 BTC on major exchanges.
-During the last seven days, Equilibria has traded down 1.6% against the U.S. dollar.
+Equilibria (XEQ) traded 1.8% higher against the US dollar during the 1-day period ending at 17:00 PM Eastern on September 20th.
+Equilibria has a total market cap of $3.58 million and approximately $9,177.00 worth of Equilibria was traded on exchanges in the last day.
+In the last week, Equilibria has traded down 1.6% against the US dollar.
+One Equilibria coin can currently be purchased for $0.0642 or 0.00000319 BTC on popular cryptocurrency exchanges.

 - PengolinCoin (PGO) traded flat against the dollar and now trades at $0.0024 or 0.00000012 BTC.